NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 We also use some external health checks.
 Monitoring a global service, well...globally, is important.
 Are we up?
 Is Fastly up?
 Are we up here?
 Are we up there?
 Are we up in Siberia?
-Who knows!
+Who knows!?
-We could get a bunch of nodes on a bunch of providers and monitor things with lots of setup and configuration...or we could just pay someone many orders of magnitude less money to outsource it.
+We could get a bunch of nodes on a bunch of providers and monitor things with lots of set up and configuration...or we could just pay someone many orders of magnitude less money to outsource it.
 We use [Pingdom](https://www.pingdom.com/) for this.
 When things go down, it alerts us.

 #### Metrics

 What are metrics?
-They can take a few forms, for us they're tagged [time series data](https://en.wikipedia.org/wiki/Time_series).
+They can take a few forms, but for us they're tagged [time series data](https://en.wikipedia.org/wiki/Time_series).
-In short, this means you have a name, a timestamp, a value, and in our case some tags.
+In short, this means you have a name, a timestamp, a value, and in our case, some tags.
 For example, a single entry looks like:

 - Name: `dotnet.memory.gc_collections`
-- Time: `2018-01-01 18:30:00` (of course it's UTC, we're not barbarians)
+- Time: `2018-01-01 18:30:00` (Of course it's UTC, we're not barbarians.)
 - Value: `129,389,139`
 - Tags: Server: `NY-WEB01`, Application: `StackExchange-Network`

 The value in an entry can also take a few forms, but the general case is counters.
 Counters report an ever-increasing value (often reset to `0` on restarts and such though).
-By taking the difference in value and time, you can find out the value delta in that window.
+By taking the difference in value over time, you can find out the value delta in that window.
-For example if we had 129,389,039 10 minutes before, we know that process on that server in those 10 minutes ran 100 Gen 0 garbage collection passes.
+For example, if we had 129,389,039 ten minutes before, we know that process on that server in those ten minutes ran 100 Gen 0 garbage collection passes.
 Another case is just reporting an absolute point-in-time value, for example "This GPU is currenly 87°".
 So what do we use to handle Metrics?
 In just a minute [we'll talk about Bosun](#bosun).